roguephysicist/dotfiles/install/apps.md

 command line tools
 * [XQuartz](https://xquartz.macosforge.org/landing/)

-You also need to install the command line tools for Xcode.
-These can be installed from the Xcode preferences window.
+The command line tools for Xcode can be installed from the Xcode preferences window.

 Homebrew
 --------